noahclements/X-Force-Exchange-IP-Scraper/README.md

-# xfe
+# X-Force Exchange IP Info Scraper
-Python API example for IBM X-Force Exchange - https://exchange.xforce.ibmcloud.com/
+When finished it will print out to a file the IP info w/ threat score and other